neighbordog/poisontracker/README.md

 PoisonTracker
 =============

-PoisonTracker keeps track of your poisons and reminds you before they run out.
+PoisonTracker is a Mod for World of Warcraft.
+It keeps track of your poisons and reminds you before they run out.

 How does it work?